This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 Classes cancellation

-Should a class be cancelled because of adverse weather conditions, cancellation from the venue, or for any other reason, customers will be notified by text and/or email.
+Should a class be cancelled because of adverse weather conditions, cancellation from the venue, or for any other reason, customers will be notified by text message and/or email.

 Should a teacher be unavailable for their scheduled class, a supply teacher might run the class.
 Should this not be possible, the class will be cancelled.
 Every effort will be made to reschedule the class to a different date and/or time.
 No refund can be offered to students who cannot attend the rescheduled class.